What is MyDataCan?

 How long will MyDataCan retain information?

 Information stored in a person’s data can is under the control of the person.
-The information will remain in a person’s data can until he deletes it, his account is terminated, a machine failure occurs or the platform closes.
-The location information that a human contact tracer may access on a need-to-know basis will only persist in storage on MyDataCan for 14 days.
-No copies or backups exist.
+The information will remain in a person’s data can until they delete it, their account is terminated, a machine failure occurs or the platform closes.

 Who is able to access my information on MyDataCan?

 A person has complete access to her own data, as available in her personal data can.
-She may share the information with apps affiliated with MyDataCan.
+They may share their information with apps affiliated with MyDataCan.
 If so, MyDataCan describes the kind of data each app requires for use.
-And, MyDataCan Public Health Edition to Combat COVID-19 also allows a human contact tracer to access select location information relevant to a person who tested positive.

 What kind of location information is on MyDataCan?

-MyDataCan Public Health Edition to Combat COVID-19 has affiliated apps that store location information into the user’s personal data can.
-Examples of the kinds of location information is GPS, TraceFi, key exchanges, and Wi-Fi network information.
+MyDataCan has affiliated apps that store location information into the user’s personal data can.
+An example of location information is GPS.

 Is my information secure on MyDataCan?

 Yes.
-Information storage and handling on MyDataCan complies with the requirements for “Level 4 data” under the Harvard University Information Policy.
+Information storage and handling on MyDataCan complies with the requirements for “Level 4 data security” under the Harvard University Information Policy.

 How do apps get affiliated with MyDataCan?